Trace Reconstruction with Language Models: Acknowledgments

-This work was funded by the European Union (DiDAX, 101115134).
-Views and opinions expressed are, however, those of the authors only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
+Funded by the European Union (DiDAX, 101115134).
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.